 Finding accommodation in Stockholm

-It is quite difficult to find student housing in Stockholm, therefore, it is important to start your housing search well in advance.
-Although finding housing in Stockholm may be tedious and hard work, most students find somewhere to live after a while.
-We have listed below some websites which may be useful for your housing search.
+Although finding housing in Stockholm can be hard work, most students find somewhere to live after a while.
+We have listed below some advice that may be useful for your housing search.
 You can also find advice on private housing and how to plan a budget in Sweden, at the website Studyinsweden.

 The second-hand rental market